thiagotobiasturk/thiagotobiasturk/README.md

 Hi, I’m Thiago Tobias Turk 👋

 🚀 About Me
-I am a Mid-Level QA Automation Engineer with 1 year of experience in test automation and framework development.
-I am currently working at Automation Armada, where I continue to hone my skills with Cypress, Playwright, Selenium, Appium, and Pactum.
-I also have experience with Postman for API testing.
-I work with programming languages such as Java, JavaScript,  and TypeScript.
+I am a Mid-Level QA Automation Engineer with a year of experience specializing in test automation and framework development.
+Currently, I work at Automation Armada, where I refine my skills with tools such as Cypress, Playwright, Selenium, Appium, and Pactum.
+My expertise also extends to API testing with Postman.
+I’m proficient in programming languages including Java, JavaScript, and TypeScript.

 🔧 Skills
-Test Automation: Cypress, Playwright, Selenium, Appium, Pactum.
+- Test Automation: Cypress, Playwright, Selenium, Appium, Pactum
-API Testing: Postman.
+- API Testing: Postman
-Programming Languages: Java, JavaScript, TypeScript.
+- Programming Languages: Java, JavaScript, TypeScript
-CI/CD: Azure Pipelines, GitHub Actions, GitLab CI.
+- CI/CD: Azure Pipelines, GitHub Actions, GitLab CI
-Framework Development: I create and maintain frameworks using Cucumber, designed to be as understandable as possible for individuals with limited knowledge in test automation.
+- Framework Development: I design and maintain frameworks using Cucumber, focusing on clarity and accessibility for users with varying levels of test automation experience.

 💼 Experience
-I have collaborated with companies such as Lirmi and PetPartners, where I designed and maintained automation tests to validate their websites .
+I have collaborated with companies such as Lirmi and PetPartners, where I designed and maintained automation tests to validate their websites.

-📂 Highlighted Projects
+📂 Projects Examples

 [Cypress-TS-Cucumber-Web](https://github.com/thiagotobiasturk/Cypress-TS-Cucumber-Web) / [CI/CD](https://github.com/thiagotobiasturk/Cypress-TS-Cucumber-Web/actions)